xebialabs/blueprints/fragments/secret-store/README.md

 ## Tools and technologies

-This blueprint includes the following tools and technologies:

 * CyberArk Conjur
 * HashiCorp Vault
 * Docker

 ## Output

-This blueprint will output:

 * A `docker-compose.yaml` file that will launch the CyberArk Conjur or HashiCorp Vault instance
 * A set of instructions for connecting to an existing running instance